giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 The exception to this is the character plotter, which sets the current graphics position to the next text character along, so if you send a sequence of them you will get a straight line of text.

-All interfacing is done via GFXDraw(command,x,y) which takes a command and 2 values which are usually, not always, coordinates. (see graphics_module.h)
+All interfacing is done via GFXDraw(command,x,y) which takes a command and 2 values which are 32 bit integer, and GFXDrawP(command,p,y) which is the same *but* p is of type void pointer.

 Graphic clipping is available, and is set by sending the command "SetClip" together with either NULL or the address of a GFXCLIPRECT case to a GFXDRAWPARAM.